friend1ws/nanomonsv/README.md

 * **Supporting_Read_Num_Control**: Total number of variant reads in the matched control determined in the validation alignment step
 * **Is_Filter**: Filter status.
 PASS if this SV has passed all the filters

+From the version 0.4.0, we will also provide the VCF format result files.
+For output files of the version 0.4.0 and later, some filtering has already been performed (see the [wiki page](https://github.com/friend1ws/nanomonsv/wiki/How-to-understand-nanomonsv-result-filtering)).

 ### merge_control